-- Minnesota Automated Reporting Student System (MARSS) Distance Learning Reporting Instructions instructions to report enrollment and attendance during the distance learning period. - Special Education and COVID-19 Questions and Answers: Due Process requirements and supports for special education students, including behavior responses for students receiving on-site care in the school setting. - Supporting Students and Families COVID-19 Resources provides guidance for engagement with students and families, maintaining a positive school climate, supporting students' mental health and emotional well-being, and adapting MTSS frameworks for distance learning. - U.S. DOE Office for Civil Rights Fact Sheet: Addressing the Risk of COVID-19 in Schools While Protecting the Civil Rights of Students requires schools to continue to investigate reports of bullying and harassment of students and to take action to end bullying or harassment.
+- 2020-21 Planning Guidance: Special Education Due Process- requirements and supports for special education students, including behavior responses for students receiving on-site care in the school setting. - Supporting Students and Families COVID-19 Resources provides guidance for engagement with students and families, maintaining a positive school climate, supporting students' mental health and emotional well-being, and adapting MTSS frameworks for distance learning. - U.S. DoE Office for Civil Rights Fact Sheet: Addressing the Risk of COVID-19 in Schools While Protecting the Civil Rights of Students requires schools to continue to investigate reports of bullying and harassment of students and to take action to end bullying or harassment.